- The success of every business venture depends on its ability to continually make profits.

-Starting a business isn't cheap, and for many entrepreneurs, figuring out their funding is a critical first step.
-Business owners have a lot of financial decisions to make when starting a business, and one of the first is whether they want to fund their own business or secure equity funding.
+Starting a business isn't cheap, and figuring out funding is a critical first step.
+Entrepreneurs have to make a lot of financial decisions when starting a business, and one of the first is whether they want to fund their own business or secure equity funding.

-When a business owner bootstraps a business, they start and expand a business with personal finances and revenue from the company.
+When an entrepreneur bootstraps, they start and expand a business with their personal finances and revenue from the company.
 Other business owners use traditional equity funding, such as funding from friends and family, angel investors, early-stage investment firms, and venture capital firms.
 Here are the advantages and disadvantages of each approach.

 Editor's note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-Instead of getting investors or taking out a loan, bootstrapping business owners decide to use personal credit cards or dip into saving accounts to help fund the business, said Deborah Sweeney, CEO of MyCorporation.com.
+Instead of getting investors or taking out a loan, bootstrapping entrepreneurs use personal credit cards or dip into their savings accounts to help fund the business, said Deborah Sweeney, CEO of MyCorporation.
 Once the business is off the ground, they use revenue to fund the organization.

 "You are completely self-funding your business when you decide to bootstrap," said Sweeney.
 "This means you are not taking out loans or crowdfunding or getting investors involved."

-"The main advantage of bootstrapping is that you get to keep 100 percent equity ownership of your business and don't take on any debt," Khanna added.
+"The main advantage of bootstrapping is that you get to keep 100% equity ownership of your business and don't take on any debt," Khanna said.

-Sweeney noted that the greatest advantage of bootstrapping is that it allows you to discover what you're truly capable of.
+Sweeney said the greatest advantage of bootstrapping is that it allows you to discover what you're truly capable of.
 "You can step back and marvel at what you've done once you're on the other side."

 "Bootstrapping is not for the faint of heart," Sweeney said.
 "It requires a great deal of budgeting and discipline to do.
 There's also no guarantee that your hard work will pay off, which is the risk every entrepreneur faces when they decide to start a business."